 The trash ratio on our test site featuring English, Spanish and French content stays below 1%.
 YMMV.

-Is BidBouncer a solution to redirects and/or malvertising?
+Is BidBouncer a solution to redirects and malvertising?

-No. BidBouncer is a brand safety tool that does not focus on these problems.
-As a sizeable share of redirects and malvertising infections happen through the kind of ads BidBouncer blocks, risk should however decrease accordingly, if only as a side effect.
+No, these are out of BidBouncer’s scope.
+As a sizeable share of redirects and malvertising infections happen through the kind of ads BidBouncer blocks, risk should however decrease accordingly.

 BEATS BAD ADS